SoroushMazloum/VsCode_On_Android/README.md

 ./Installer
 ```

-### From now, you can start Visual Studio Code by typing `code-server --auth none` in termux.
+### From now, you can start Visual Studio Code by typing `code-server --auth none` in termux after loging in to ubuntu.

 # :heavy_exclamation_mark: Issues
 If you have any problem, please send an Email to mazloomsoroush@gmail.com